 There were a few more bursts from the thruster.
 “We’re still going too fast.”

 “Fine.
-You want’em?
-Here you go.”
+Here you go then.”
 There were two small popping sounds.
 Sparkie heard the lines running out from Spaz’s back.
 Sheets billowed up into the air and filled like balloons.
 Then there was a hard tug.
-By ‘tug’ I mean a gut retching jerk, that slammed Sparkie’s jaw shut.
+By ‘tug,’ I mean a gut-retching jerk, that slammed Sparkie’s jaw shut.

-“I’m, um . . . fine,” Sparkie was trying to clear his head.
+“I’m, um— fine.”
+Sparkie tried to clear his head.
 His whole body felt like it’d been smashed with a rock.
-He blinked a few times but he was still fuzzy.
+He blinked a few times, but he was still fuzzy.
 When he looked outside the canopy, he saw what was indeed, a giant rock.

 It took him a moment to realize that they were falling past another one of those floating mountains.
 It’d come out of the clouds directly in front of them.
-He watched as cracks and crevices went past.
-They stopped suddenly.
+He watched as cracks and crevices went by.
+Then suddenly, they stopped.